 Kalibiru National Park is located at Menoreh Mountain, Kulonprogo Regency, Yogyakarta.
 The rolling hills host thick green forests with over 7 km trekking tracks.
 It wasn’t always like this before.
 In the past Kalibiru was a barren and arid area.
 Trees are gone due to political instability which leads to unsupervised burnings and illegal logging.

 It was not until the year 1999 when the local community took an initiative for a reforestation effort.
 The effort back then sponsored by the government.
-It took years for the trees to grow tall as it used to be.
+It took years for the trees to grow as tall as they used to be.
 But thanks to this effort, now everyone can enjoy a green forest that once was a perished dream.

-Later, Kalibiru officially announced as tourism spot in 2008.
+Later, Kalibiru officially announced as a tourism spot in 2008.
 Kalibiru National Park has since managed by the local residents of Kalibiru Tourism Village.
-It's a popular destination for vacationers looking an escape from the big city.
+It’s a popular destination for vacationers looking for an escape from the big city.

 Kalibiru National Park Viewpoint & Sunset

 Kalibiru is famous for a seemingly endless row of trees surrounding the Sermo reservoir.
 The Sermo reservoir sits in the south, its surface glistening like a pearl, reflecting the sunlight.
 Far behind, a white line shows the waves of the South coast’s beaches.